dyhes/zulip/docs/testing/testing-with-django.md

 ### Fixture-driven tests

-Particularly for testing Zulip's integrations with third party systems, we strive to have a highly data-driven approach to testing.
+Particularly for testing Aloha's integrations with third party systems, we strive to have a highly data-driven approach to testing.
 To give a specific example, when we test our GitHub integration, the test code reads a bunch of sample inputs from a JSON fixture file, feeds them